browserengineering/book/book/embeds.md

         return rect
 ```

-This method depends calls `map_to_parent` to adjust the bounds.
+This method depends on calls `map_to_parent` to adjust the bounds.
 For
  most accessibility nodes we don't need to do anything, because they are in the same
 coordinate space as their parent: